Discover the right answer to using virtual reality for your business, event, tradeshow, or exhibition.

 The virtual journey takes viewers on a ride to the top of the SLS, which will be more than 300 feet tall in actuality.

-A favorite VR demo for most consumers are the roller coasters.
+Also a favourite VR demo for most consumers are the roller coasters.
 Samsung took it to another level by including movable seats.
 The seats simulated the vibrations of being on the roller-coaster.

 We gave a short brief experience at the Barbican Centre of our brilliant Amplify VR – an amazing new platform to experience music in virtual reality, and for artists to create stunning VR music videos.
 Amplify VR allows you to enter fantastical new worlds where you can explore, react to the music and interact with it.
 It also releases instructions allowing artists to have full control of the creation process of their music videos.